SAP/odata-vocabularies/docs/v2-annotations.md

 An annotation of an element in the OData metadata document adds information at the structural level of the service.
 Sometimes extra pieces of information are needed in the OData response for individual entities and their properties.
 To distinguish these two cases the former are called metadata annotations, while annotations of the entities in the OData response are called instance annotations.
 Metadata annotations add information to the model structure.
 They are fully described by adding the appropriate AnnotationElement or AnnotationAttribute to a model element.
 For instance annotations, this is different, because it must be possible to add different annotation values for every entity or every entity property, respectively.
 Therefore, if instance annotations are relevant for instances of some entity type, the structure of the entity type gets extended by properties specifically added for the purpose of holding annotation values in the result entities.
-These extra properties are also annotated with sap:is-annotation=”true” to identify them as<br/>annotation holders and separate them from the other properties of the entity type.
+These extra properties are also annotated with sap:is-annotation=”true” to identify them as annotation holders and separate them from the other properties of the entity type.
 A single entity can have multiple instance annotations, for each of which an extra property gets added to the underlying type:

 - Zero or more for the entity itself.